jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 and pass it to a corresponding `FunctionArrow` constructor), then type safety can be guaranteed by static check resembling static check of more "canonical" type systems with arrow types.

+In simply typed lambda calculus, all we need is the arrow type, and composite data types can be encoded into arrow types.
+In Julia we start with composite data types and method dispatch and end up getting something similar to arrow type.

+## Dependent arrow not definable

 Some sort of dependent type-like feature exists in Julia.
 For instance consider the following code snippet: